Key Metrics for eCommerce Performance Analysis

 • Adjust product offerings accordingly

 Using ecommerce performance analytics can also improve inventory turnover.
-In addition, it helps you aim marketing at items customers want and that you can ship now.
+It helps you target marketing at items customers want and can ship now.

 Inventory Turnover and Stockouts

 Stockouts hurt trust and reduce sales.
-They also push shoppers to competitors.
+They push shoppers to competitors.
 To prevent this, set clear reorder points and safety stock levels for key items.
-Also, review lead times and supplier reliability each month.
+Review lead times and supplier reliability each month.
 This is a core part of ecommerce business analytics because it links operations to revenue.

 Important metrics